rohit-vaswani/coding-interview-preparation/readme.md

 4. If you have to break the loop or continue the loop, never prefer .reduce
 5. Bucket sort should be used to perform the lookup in an efficient manner.
 6. Always identify the case first.
 Handle them one-by-one.
 This makes the problem easy. [e.g: lodash-set]
+7. When dealing with the manipulation on array/objects, prefer putting comment as intermediate expected output.
+Helps better visualising the problem.

 ## Recursive approach
 1. Make yourself **fool** that a recusrive call will return the correct answer.